28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 Best time to visit: If you want to avoid the crowds, visit La Sagrada Familia first thing in the morning.
 However, mid-morning or mid to late afternoon is the best time light-wise.
 That’s when the sunlight strikes the windows directly, enhancing the colorful illumination within the church.
 We visited at around 2 PM and the light was mesmerizing!

 We visited La Sagrada Familia as part of this amazing day tour that includes all the main Gaudi landmarks in Barcelona.
-You can read all about this tour via the link below.
+You can read about our experience on this tour via the link below.

 READ ALSO: Best Gaudi Tour in Barcelona